sheldonucr/ucr-eecs168-lab/lab1/README.md

 _**Fig. 1 Full Custom Design Flow**_

 Fig. 1 shows the full custom design flow with Synopsys design tools.
 The first three parts of flow are covered in our lab1 and the rest four parts will be covered in the lab2.
-In this three parts, you design a CMOS inverter in Custom Compiler, simulate the circuit in PrimeSim, measure and view waveforms of simulation results in PrimeWave.
+In this three parts, you design a CMOS inverter in Custom Compiler, simulate the circuit in PrimeSim using HSPICE models, measure and view waveforms of simulation results in PrimeWave.

 For the rest four parts (Lab 2), you will use Custom Compiler to create a layout with given technology from Synopsys.
 IC Validator will be used to verify your design ([DRC](https://en.wikipedia.org/wiki/Design_rule_checking)) and check if your layout matches its schematic ([LVS](https://en.wikipedia.org/wiki/Layout_Versus_Schematic)).
 In the last two steps, you can do the parasitic extraction of your circuit and do simulation again.
 Finally, you can compare your simulation and post-simulation.
 This is our lab 1 and 2.
 In this tutorial, you will complete the first three steps.